-Denver’s Night at the Museums sees nearly a dozen museums open their doors to the public for FREE on Saturday, November 6 from 5 p.m. to 10 p.m., as part of Denver Arts Week.
+Denver’s Night at the Museums sees more than a dozen museums open their doors to the public for FREE on Saturday, November 4, 2023, from 5 p.m. to 10 p.m., as part of Denver Arts Week.
 Each museum promises special entertainment and activities, including music, dance and storytelling.
 There’s even a FREE shuttle to whisk you between most museums.

 Experience hands-on, interactive and totally one-of-a-kind exhibits that champion the wonder and joy of childhood.